buba0/Cisco-7900-and-8800-series-freepbx-setup/README.md

    ```
    Now when you press the globe icon on the phone the service will show a list of users that you put in.

+   In the [index.php](phonebook/index.php) there is a variable called `$limit = X` where X is the number of contacts per page.
+If there is more entries in the phonebook than the value of this variable, the directory/phonebook will have a softkey "Next" and "Previous"

    Go to `http://freepbx_ip_address/webapp/contacts.php` to manage your contacts.
    ***UPDATE DATABASE CREDENTIALS IN [THE CONFIG FILE](phonebook/config.php) FOR THE SERVICE TO WORK***